kaltura/kaltura-player-js/docs/change-media.md

 </script>
 ```

-In this example we use [Ima Plugin](https://github.com/kaltura/playkit-js-ima), and changing from _preroll_ AD TAG to postroll AD TAG
+In this example we use [Ima Plugin](https://github.com/kaltura/playkit-js-ima), and changing from _preroll_ ad tag to _postroll_ ad tag.